Prescription and Illicit Drug Abuse

 What is Addiction?

-Addiction is a chronic disease in which a person craves, seeks, and continues to use a legal (medication, alcohol) or an illicit (illegal) drug, despite harmful consequences.
+Addiction is a chronic disease in which a person craves, seeks, and continues to use a legal (medication, alcohol, tobacco) or an illicit (illegal) drug, despite harmful consequences.
 People who are addicted continue to abuse a substance even though they know it can harm their physical or mental health, lead to accidents, or put others in danger.